 We spoke to John Vezza, Astor Place’s third-generation owner, to shed some light on Astor Place’s enduring popularity.
 Vezza attributes it in part to the shop’s prime location in the heart of Manhattan’s East Village.
 However, he explains, it was a very different neighbourhood when Astor Place first opened its doors in the late 1940s.
 “It’s changed tremendously, back then it was all warehouses, very little retail, no nightlife to speak of… it was a struggle here for a while.”

-In the 1980s Astor Place’s popularity surged, with press interest, celebrity clientele and word-of-mouth cementing its reputation as a much-loved New York institution.
-“We had lines out of the door, and my father, who was in his late 50s at the time, had a clipboard, and would be taking names at the door.
+Astor Place started out as a modest, 5-seat barbershop in 1947.
+Vezza jokes that, over the decades, the shop has been at the mercy of the ebbs and flows of New York’s ever-changing fashion trends, with each era presenting its own unique challenges.
+“In the 70s, long hair and rock ‘n’ roll were the enemy of the barber,” he chuckles, “but then in the 80s along came disco and punk, and all of a sudden getting your hair cut was ok again”.
+In the 1980s Astor Place’s popularity surged, a mixture of press interest, celebrity clientele and word-of-mouth cementing its reputation as a much-loved New York institution.
+“We had lines out the door, and my father, who was in his late 50s at the time, would be taking names at the door with a clipboard.
 We even had a guy with a tuxedo and a megaphone outside, and the crowds were getting bigger and bigger.”
-To deal with the demand, Astor Place expanded into the large basement, where it remains today.
-“Anywhere there was an outlet we would put a little shelf, mirror and a barber chair.
-It was so busy, at one point we had 118 haircutters working all day long.”
+To keep up with the demand, Astor Place expanded into the large basement, where it remains today.
+“Anywhere there was an outlet we put a little shelf, mirror and a barber chair,” Vezza recalls, “it was so busy, at one point we had 118 haircutters working all day long”.